Building Trust How-To Video

 - Am I mutually supportive of the person I consider difficult?

 If your answer to any of these questions is “no,” take immediate steps to change them to “yes.”
 Stop talking, and ask more questions; really listen to what your employees have to say.
-You do not need to fix or solve their problems right away, and often listening to them first will help the solution present itself.
+You do not need to fix or solve their problems immediately, and often listening to them first will help the solution present itself.

 When presenting change or difficult decisions to your team, utilize the learning curve tool and guide them through the NORM, STORM, FORM, and PERFORM stages.
 Remember that it’s okay for there to be initial resistance; the most important part is creating a connection and coming to a solution together as a team.